mohamedsaber00/mohamedsaber00/README.md

 ## 👋 Hi there

-### **Senior Android Engineer | Built and maintained apps with 650K+ active users**
+### **Senior Android Engineer

-I’m an Android engineer with **6+ years of professional experience**, building apps used by hundreds of thousands of users.
+I’m an Android engineer with **6+ years of professional experience**, building and maintaining apps with 650K monthly active users.
 My work focuses on delivering **high-performance, secure, and user-friendly mobile applications**, with expertise across **native Android and cross-platform development**.

 ---